MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Microsoft.Graph.Applications.md

 ### [Add-MgServicePrincipalTokenSigningCertificate](Add-MgServicePrincipalTokenSigningCertificate.md)
 Create a self-signed signing certificate and return a selfSignedCertificate object, which is the public part of the generated certificate.
-The self-signed signing certificate is composed of the following objects, which are added to the servicePrincipal: + The keyCredentials object with the following objects:    + A private key object with usage set to Sign.    + A public key object with usage set to Verify.+ The passwordCredentials object.
+The self-signed signing certificate is composed of the following objects, which are added to the servicePrincipal: \n+ The keyCredentials object with the following objects:\n    + A private key object with usage set to Sign.\n    + A public key object with usage set to Verify.\n+ The passwordCredentials object.
 All the objects have the same value of customKeyIdentifier.
 The passwordCredential is used to open the PFX file (private key).
 It and the associated private key object have the same value of keyId.